Unbiased Rough Integrators and No Free Lunch in Rough-Path-Based Market Models: Market Model as Rough Paths and the No Controlled Free Lunch Condition

-\begin{corollary}[(NCFL) in Bachelier-type general rough market models] Let $p\in (1, +\infty],\;q\in [1,+\infty)$ with $\frac{1}{p}+ \frac{1}{q}=1$ and let $\SSS$ be a $2-$dimensional rough market with the riskless asset price given by $S^0\equiv 1$ and the risky asset price realised as a 1-dimensional random rough path $\tilde{\SSS}$ with adapted monotone renormalisation terms (cf. Proposition \ref{Rough Paths via Bell Polynomials}), as described in Example \ref{example:S^0=1}.
+\begin{corollary}[(NCFL) in Bachelier-type general rough market models] Let $p,q, \mathbf{S}$ and $\widetilde{\mathbf{S}}$ be as above in Corollary \ref{cor:NCFL Bachelier noise}, except for now letting $\tilde{\SSS}$ be with adapted monotone renormalisation terms (cf. Proposition \ref{Rough Paths via Bell Polynomials}).
 Moreover, assume either $\alpha\in (\frac{1}{3}, \frac{1}{2}]$, or $\alpha\leq \frac{1}{3}$ and the renormalisation terms encoded in $\tilde{\SSS}$ share a synchronous clock (cf. Subsubsection \ref{subsubsec:Syn}).
-This market then admits the $\mathrm{(NCFL})$ condition of order $p$ within Markovian-type portfolios with arbitrary exiting times if and only if there exists an equivalent measure $\mathbb{Q}$ with $L^q$ Radon-Nikodym derivative such that $\tilde{\SSS}$ is a time-changed Gaussian-Hermite rough path until a stopping time under $\mathbb{Q}$.
-Moreover, this market admits the $\mathrm{(NCFL})$ condition of order $p$ if and only if there exists an equivalent measure $\mathbb{Q}$ with $L^q$ Radon-Nikodym derivative such that $\tilde{\SSS}$ is the Hermite rough path lift of an adapted time change of a Chen-Hermite almost Brownian motion until a stopping time under $\mathbb{Q}$.
-Additionally, if adapted simple strategies (cf. \eqref{eq:simple TC}) are allowed, $\tilde{\mathbf{S}}$ must be a time change of the It\^o rough path lift of a Brownian motion until that stopping time under $\mathbb{Q}$. \end{corollary} \begin{proof} The same arguments as above apply together with Corollary \ref{cor:randomrenorm1} and Corollary \ref{cor:randomrenorm2}.
+Then, \begin{itemize} \item This market admits the $\mathrm{(NCFL})$ condition of order $p$ within (Markovian-type) polynomial-induced portfolios with arbitrary exiting times if and only if there exists an equivalent measure $\mathbb{Q}$ with $L^q$ Radon-Nikodym derivative such that $\tilde{\SSS}$ is a time-changed Gaussian-Hermite rough path until a stopping time under $\mathbb{Q}$. \item This market admits the $\mathrm{(NCFL})$ condition of order $p$ within (Markovian-type) polynomial-induced portfolios, and piecewise signature-induced portfolios, if and only if there exists an equivalent measure $\mathbb{Q}$ with $L^q$ Radon-Nikodym derivative such that $\tilde{\SSS}$ is the Hermite rough path lift of an adapted time change of a Chen-Hermite almost Brownian motion until a stopping time under $\mathbb{Q}$. \item This market admits the $\mathrm{(NCFL})$ condition of order $p$ within (Markovian-type) polynomial-induced portfolios, and adaptedly scaled piecewise signature-induced portfolios with if and only if there exists an equivalent measure $\mathbb{Q}$ with $L^q$ Radon-Nikodym derivative such that $\tilde{\SSS}$ is the It\^o rough path lift of an adapted time change of a standard Brownian motion until a stopping time under $\mathbb{Q}$. \end{itemize} \end{corollary} \begin{proof} The same arguments as above apply together with Corollary \ref{cor:randomrenorm1} and Corollary \ref{cor:randomrenorm2}.
 In particular, we now consider stochastic exiting times using the renormalisation clocks as defined in \eqref{eq:renorm clock}. \end{proof}

 \begin{remark} In particular, we point out that the necessity of Gaussian marginal and increments of the market noise is no longer a model assumption in our theory, but rather a direct (NCFL) consequence for rough markets. \end{remark}